net-funkyrobot/carpet/__brick__/{{package-name}}/README.md

 # {{name}}

-## Getting started 🚀
+## Getting started post generation 🚀

+Congratulations, you're leading the way!
+You'll create the backend infrastructure for this product.

 ### Step one: run `make prepare`

-If you've just generated this project OR you've just cloned it to work on it, run:
+You have just generated this codebase using mason.
+Change into the project's root directory and run:

 ```
 make prepare